 In the past couple of years, my love for backpacking has brought me to set foot in a number of countries.
-Now, it seems like a sham for me to say that I’ve visited Mexico, when 10 days in the Yucatán Peninsula can only be categorized as a struggling attempt to capture the essence of this vibrant region.
+Now, it seems like a sham for me to say that I’ve visited Mexico, when 10 days in the Yucatan Peninsula can only be categorized as a struggling attempt to capture the essence of this vibrant region.

 For many, Mexico may be synonymous with Cancún.
 The resort-dominate city sits on the Caribbean’s peaceful waters.
 Its nightlife and beautiful weather attract millions of visitors a year.
 For many, Mexico is synonymous with carefree vacationing.
 Unlimited piña colada and mouth-watering tacos in lavish restaurants.

 Yet, in recent years, the fight over narco turfs in Cancún rose with the rise in tourism.
 It is unfortunate to see that the once peaceful waters of this beach-side city be subjugated to intensifying clashes.
-It is frustrating to see foreigners who come to the city for fast pleasures, leave behind a blazing trail of irreversible losses.
+It is frustrating to see foreigners who come to the city for fleeting pleasures, leave behind a blazing trail of irreversible losses.

 Nonetheless, the country I saw was vibrant and warm.
-The people cheerful and accommodating.
+The people were cheerful and accommodating.
 As always with my stubborn curiosity, it was difficult to commit to one city.
 Despite, in theory, the week-and-half trip was supposed to be relaxing, I was whisked away by the need to explore other noted destinations.

 In 10 days, with a little help from Google and lots of convincing from locals, I managed to squeeze in 4 cities and a handful of tourist attractions at a decently steady pace.